StephenGriffies/StephenGriffies.github.io/_pages/bio.md

 <br> <br>

+<a href="/assets/pdfs/Meditation_GFDL.pdf">Here is a
+presentation on meditation</a> I gave to the GFDL and Princeton AOS community on 29 July 2020, shared as a virtual event.

 <a href="/assets/pdfs/PersonalReflectionsMeditation.pdf">Here is a
 brief presentation on meditation</a> I gave during the 2020 AGU Ocean Sciences in San Diego.